-HIPATIA (HelIcon PlasmA Thruster for In-Space Applications) is a European project that aims to verify the function and the performance of an electromagnetic plasma propulsion system for its application in non-geostationary satellites and other small spacecrafts.
-The project relies on the Helicon Plasma Thruster (HPT), a technology that can offer a good level of performance while reducing the manufacture costs.
+HIPATIA (HelIcon PlasmA Thruster for In-Space Applications) was a project funded by the European Commission that aimed to verify the function and the performance of an electromagnetic plasma propulsion system for its application in non-geostationary satellites and other small spacecrafts.
+The project relied on the Helicon Plasma Thruster (HPT), a technology that can offer a good level of performance while reducing the manufacture costs.

-To achieve this goal, the HIPATIA team will focus on:
+To achieve this goal, the HIPATIA team focused on:

-- Developing the HPT technology to fit market needs: this will include assessing the performance of the HPT and analysing the impact of the technology in the Space platform.
+- Developing the HPT technology to fit market needs: this included assessing the performance of the HPT and analysing the impact of the technology in the Space platform.

-- Improving the performance of the HPT: the HIPATIA team will perform key research and testing activities for this goal.
+- Improving the performance of the HPT: the HIPATIA team performed key research and testing activities for this goal.

-- Raising the technology readiness level (TRL): HIPATIA aims to bring the HPT and its associated technologies to TRL6, designing the units and interfaces that will support the HPT.
+- Raising the technology readiness level (TRL): HIPATIA aimed to bring the HPT and its associated technologies to TRL6, designing the units and interfaces that support the HPT.

-- Planning for higher TRLs and industrialisation: the project will assess the further development needed for full qualification for flight and will deliver a business plan.
+- Planning for higher TRLs and industrialisation: the project assessed the further development needed for full qualification for flight and delivered a business plan.

-To achieve our goals, we will follow these steps:
+To achieve our goals, we followed these steps:

 The HPT technology aims to revolutionize the space market that is rising nowadays.
 Its conceptual simplicity and the absence of expensive components bring along several advantages that drastically reduce the manufacture costs of small spacecrafts.